-Note: Information will continue to be added to this page throughout the semester.
+Note: Information will continue to be added to this page throughout the academic year.
 The content below is subject to change.

 We are continuing our Contactless Checkout service.
 Detailed instructions can be found on our Contactless Checkout page.